 - Same Language Dub: Barbara Brylska was Polish.
 All of her dialogue was overdubbed by Valentina Talyzina, who also appears as one of Nadya's two friends that drop in.

 - "Shut Up" Kiss: The second time that Nadya's friends barge in, a big argument ensues, which Zhenya ends by planting one on Nadya's lips.

-- Ugly Guy, Hot Wife: Perhaps justified as Zhenya is a professional man, a surgeon, which might explain how he could land a young, hot woman like Galya despite being balding and nearly forty.
+- Ugly Guy, Hot Wife: Perhaps justified as Zhenya is a professional man, a surgeon, which might explain how he could land a young, hot woman like Galya despite being balding, at least a decade older, and unattractive.